Magisk-Modules-Alt-Repo/compatible-magisk-mirroring/README.md

 ## DISCLAIMER

-* I am not responsible for any damage that may occur to your device, so it is your own choice to attempt this module.
+* I am not responsible for any damage that may occur to your device, so it is your own choice whether to attempt this module or not.
 This module doesn't guarantee any magisk module to be able to install and run on incompatible magisk variants and KernelSU.
 <br/>

 ##